coatyio/coaty-js/docs/man/communication-protocol.md

   accomplishments by Complete events.
 * **Call - Return**  Request execution of a remote operation and receive results by Return events.
+* **Raw** Used to publish and observe topic-specific application data in binary format.
-* **Associate** Used by IO Router to dynamically associate/disassociate IO sources with IO actors.
+* **Associate** Used by IO routing infrastructure to dynamically associate/disassociate IO sources with IO actors (see section on "IO routing" below).
-* **IoValue** Send IO values from a publishing IO source to associated IO actors.
+* **IoValue** Used by IO routing infrastructure to submit IO values from a publishing IO source to associated IO actors.

 ## Topic Structure

-Any topic used in the framework contains the following topic levels:
+Any topic used in the framework comprises the following topic levels:

+* **ProtocolName** - the name of the protocol, i.e. `coaty`.
 * **ProtocolVersion** - for versioning the communication protocol.
 The protocol version number conforming to this specification is shown at the top of this page.